Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: The essential crossed product

 for any locally compact Hausdorff space~\(X\).
 For Gonshor, injectivity means that if \(A\to B\) is an injective \Star{}homomorphism to another commutative \(\Cst\)\nb-algebra~\(B\) such that~\(A\) detects ideals in~\(B\), then there is an injective \Star{}homomorphism \(B \hookrightarrow \Locmult(A)\) that respects the inclusions of~\(A\).
-In this sense, \(\Locmult(A)\) is the largest commutative \(\Cst\)\nb-algebra in which~\(A\) detects ideals.
+Roughly speaking, \(\Locmult(A)\) is the largest commutative \(\Cst\)\nb-algebra in which~\(A\) detects ideals.